Secure Check Fail Recovery (How to Fix Safely)

 • Downgrading firmware

-Main Causes of Secure Check Fail: Recovery
+Main causes of Secure Check Fail: Recovery

 Understanding the root cause helps prevent further damage.